JordanMartinez/purescript-json-codecs/README.md

       }
 ```

-### Typeclass-based codec where some fields are optional
+### Unidirectional Typeclass-based codec where some fields are optional

 ```purs
 type Baz =